What’s more important in preparing for your big presentation: what you say or how you say it?

 And when you combine confidence and control, you improve your credibility.
 Your listeners will embrace your idea and act on it as if it was their own idea in the first place.

 And last, practice, practice, practice.
-It doesn’t make you perfect, but it will make you better.
+It doesn’t make you perfect, but it will improve your speech delivery.

 Susan Boyle proved to Simon Cowell and millions of YouTube viewers that practice, practice, practice is what makes us great.
 So let this be your constant refrain: “Make your next presentation the best one you have ever delivered.”